Backyard Chicken Keeping for Beginners: A Hands-On Class

 What does the hands-on part of the day look like?

 After the basics, you spend real time with the hens: how to pick one up calmly so neither of you panics, how to look her over, and how to gather eggs without cracking them.
-We tour the working brooders, coops, and runs together, and the head farmer fields live questions about your own yard.
+We visit the working brooders, coops, and runs together, and the farmer leading the class fields live questions about your own yard.

 This is the part a screen can't give you.
 Holding a hen turns an abstract plan into something your hands already know.
-The class is all ages, so kids are welcome, and usually braver about it than the adults.
 For the full rundown of what a workshop day looks like, from where to park to what to wear and bring, we keep the logistics in their own post so this one can stay about the chickens.

 Is keeping backyard chickens worth it?
 The honest math

 Honestly, not for the money.
-Once you spread the coop cost across the years, backyard eggs tend to land around four to eight dollars a dozen, which is rarely cheaper than the store.
+Once you spread the coop and feed across the years, backyard eggs rarely come out cheaper than the carton at the store.
 Hens lay well for about two years, taper after the third, and can live eight to ten, so you'll feed birds long past their laying prime.

 If you eventually want to raise birds for meat, the natural next step after this class is our field-to-freezer processing class, which picks up where keeping leaves off.
 Most people start right here, though, with a few laying hens and a coop nothing can get into.
 Never kept a chicken before?
 Perfect, that's exactly who we built this class for, and we'll be right beside you the whole day.
-One first-timer who told us she "knew nothing about chickens" left sure she could do it, and had her coop built by the next weekend.
-When you're ready to stand beside the flock and ask your own questions, book the chicken keeping workshop.
+You can see this alongside our other farm workshops, and when you're ready to stand beside the flock and ask your own questions, book the chicken keeping workshop.
 Bring your hardest questions.
 We've probably made that mistake ourselves already.